weslleygere/weslleygere/README.md

-## <p align="center"> Hi 👋, I'm Weslley Geremias
+## <p align="center"> Hi 👋, I am Weslley Geremias

-### <p align="center"> ⚛️ B.Sc and M.Sc in Physics at [UEL](https://portal.uel.br/home/) | 💻 Artificial Intelligence student at [HUB-IA SENAI/PR](https://www.senaipr.org.br/tecnologiaeinovacao/nossarede/hubia/)
+### <p align="center"> ⚛️ B.Sc and M.Sc in Physics at [UEL](https://portal.uel.br/home/) | 💻 Artificial Intelligence resident at [HUB-IA SENAI/PR](https://www.senaipr.org.br/tecnologiaeinovacao/nossarede/hubia/)

-- As a physicist, I was focused on condensed matter physics researches, such as the low-energy effective descriptions for the integer and fractional quantum Hall states, string-net condensed states, and other strongly correlated quantum liquid states.
+- As researcher in physics, I was focused on topological quantum field theories and its application in condensed matter.
+- As AI student, I am learning Python focused on Data Science and Machine Learning.
+- I am also passionate about music and acoustic.
+I have worked on some projects of room acoustic modeling and simulation.
 <!--
 **weslleygere/weslleygere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.